reddit/devvit-kit/src/dev-mock-service/README.md

 ## Dev Mock Service

-Dev Mock Service Worker is an API mocking library that allows you to specify custom responses for any API calls inside your app.
+Dev Mock Service is an API mocking library that allows you to specify custom responses for any API calls inside your app.

 ### Capabilities